-Mohamed Gouled is IFC’s Vice President of Risk and Financial Sustainability.
+Mohamed Gouled is IFC’s Vice President of Risk and Finance.
 In this capacity, he’s responsible for setting and updating IFC’s policies and frameworks in the area, and ensuring that the processes for governance of and compliance with these frameworks are operating effectively.
 He also reports on a regular basis on IFC’s risk parameters and overall financial sustainability outlook to the CEO, the Management Team, and the Board of Directors.

 A Djiboutian national, Mr. Gouled was previously Director of the Special Operations Department at IFC.

 He joined IFC in 1999 as an Investment Officer in what was then the Financial Markets Division of IFC’s Sub-Saharan Africa Department.
 In this role, Mr. Gouled was instrumental in IFC’s re-engagement in Nigeria, helping to build its Financial Markets portfolio after many years of absence from the country.

 In 2002, Mr. Gouled joined the Global Financial Markets Department where he worked on a number of high-profile and groundbreaking transactions including the first residential mortgage-backed securitization to come out of Eastern and Central Europe, the first tier II instrument in the Tunisian banking sector, and the first residential mortgage-backed securitization in the Gulf Cooperation Council (GCC) region.